Calebbuffleben/on-demand-video-backend/README.md

 4. **Testing**: The authentication system can be challenging to test.
 Consider using mock authentication for testing purposes.

 5. **Multiple Strategies**: If you need multiple authentication strategies, you'll need to implement a more complex guard system.

+## Organization Syncing

+This application supports syncing organizations from Clerk to the local database.
+This ensures that the organization data is available locally for features that require it, such as authorization and subscription management.

+### How it works

+1. When a user authenticates with a token containing an `organizationId`, the application verifies the token and extracts the `organizationId`.

+2. The application checks if an organization with the given `organizationId` already exists in the local database.

+3. If the organization doesn't exist, the application makes an API call to Clerk to fetch the complete organization data based on the `organizationId`.

+4. With the fetched organization data, the application creates a new record in the `Organization` table with the relevant fields (id, name, etc.).

+5. If the organization already exists in the local database, the application optionally updates its fields with the latest data from Clerk to keep it in sync.

+6. The fetched or synced organization is then attached to the request for use in other parts of the application.

+### Setup

+To enable organization syncing, make sure you have the following configured:

+1. Set up your Clerk API keys in the application configuration.
+You'll need the Clerk API key with sufficient permissions to fetch organization data.

+2. Ensure that the `OrganizationSyncService` is properly injected into the `AuthGuard` and any other services that need to sync organizations.

+3. Verify that your database schema includes an `Organization` table with the necessary fields to store the synced organization data.

+### Considerations

+- The organization syncing process relies on the Clerk API, so make sure to handle any rate limits or API errors gracefully.

+- If organizations are modified directly in the local database, they may become out of sync with the data in Clerk.
+Avoid modifying organization data directly in the database to prevent inconsistencies.

+- The syncing process is triggered whenever a user authenticates with a token containing an `organizationId`.
+If you have a high volume of authenticated requests, consider implementing caching or rate limiting to avoid excessive API calls to Clerk.

 ## License